lanl/vpic-kokkos/docs/source/comp.rst

     -DKokkos_ARCH_VOLTA70=ON
     -DKokkos_ARCH_POWER9=ON

 4. Make a build directory and run the arch file, keeping in mind that the arch files expect the source directory to be its parent.
+(You may need to set the ``NVCC_WRAPPER_DEFAULT_COMPILER`` environment variable to something compatible with your version of CUDA.)
 5. Type ``make``.

 This should give you a simple working of the code, and if you selected the correct backend (CUDA/HIP) and architecture optimization targets, there's a good chance VPIC will select the best performance optimizations too.